What is an invisible disability?

 You can get involved, they provide material on their website.

-I know a few people who had tried at their work place to get colleagues with disabilities to do some usability testing for them.
+I know a few people who had tried at their work place to get disabled colleagues to do some usability testing for them.
 They had sent an email to everyone, requesting volunteers.
-Even though they knew from HR that there are actually people with disabilities, they had no answer.
+Even though they knew from HR that there are actually disabled people, they had no answer.

 Maybe people didn’t read the email, or were not interested.
 But because it seems to happen quite often, my assumption is that most people don’t want others at work to know they have a disability.
 Or to be observed by colleagues while struggling doing a task.
 Or fear they will have to explain their conditions and maybe get defined by them afterward.